BharatCyberForce/Pay_loads/xss/README.md

 Three canonical types

-Reflected XSS — attacker supplies data (URL parameter) that is immediately reflected in the server response and executed in the victim’s browser.
+Reflected XSS attacker supplies data (URL parameter) that is immediately reflected in the server response and executed in the victim’s browser.

-Stored (persistent) XSS — attacker stores malicious content on the server (forum post) so that every user who views it executes the payload.
+Stored (persistent) XSS attacker stores malicious content on the server (forum post) so that every user who views it executes the payload.

-DOM-based XSS — vulnerability originates in client-side code that writes untrusted data into DOM APIs (innerHTML) without sanitization; the server may be innocent.
+DOM-based XSS vulnerability originates in client side code that writes untrusted data into DOM APIs (innerHTML) without sanitization; the server may be innocent.
 OWASP Cheat Sheet Series

 # How XSS Works